Free Implant Consultations

 Long-term care and maintenance

 For patients with implant-retained dentures, routine monitoring of both the denture and the implants is essential.
-Maintaining healthy gums and good oral hygiene helps protect the implants and ensures the long-term success of the treatment.
+Maintaining healthy gums and good oral hygiene helps protect the implants and supports the long-term success of the treatment.

 Ask us a Question